 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
 Many of these treatment approaches described below have become available as a result of clinical trials.
 The Children’s Oncology Group has recently developed treatment clinical trials that include retinoblastoma.

 Descriptions of the most common treatment options for retinoblastoma are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and patient’s overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with the doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery to remove the eye is called enucleation.
 Children with a tumor in one eye only can often be cured with this treatment.
-For children with a tumor in both eyes, enucleation is used only if the ocular oncologist (a doctor who specializes in eye cancer) determines that preserving vision using other treatment is not possible.
+For children with a tumor in both eyes, enucleation is used only if the ocular oncologist (a doctor who specializes in eye cancer) determines that preserving vision using other types of treatment is not possible.
 Surgical treatment for retinoblastoma should be performed by a specially trained pediatric ophthalmologist.
 Talk with your surgeon about the recovery and side effects for the surgery your child is having.
 Learn more about the basics of cancer surgery .

 If enucleation is the best treatment to cure the cancer, there will be some visual loss.
 This may result in trouble with depth perception, but most children adapt well to these differences over time.
 Talk with your doctor about what to expect if enucleation is recommended and what support services are available to help adapt to this change.